General questions about the Quantile Framework

 How do I use the Math Skills Database?

-This search engine allows you to search the Quantile Framework using your state curriculum, including the Common Core Mathematics Standards.
-The results list displays the state goals aligned to the Quantile Framework “QTaxons”.
+The Math Skills Database is a search engine that allows you to search the Quantile Framework using your state curriculum, including the Common Core Mathematics Standards.
+The results list displays the state goals aligned to the Quantile Framework “QSCs”.

-The description of the skill with its measure is called a QTaxon.
-There are almost 500 QTaxons in the Quantile Framework.
+The description of the skill with its measure is called a Quantile Skill and Concept or QSC.
+There are over 500 QSCs in the Quantile Framework.
 The Quantile measure can be used to show how difficult one skill is in relation to the others.
-By clicking through the results list from a search to a QTaxon’s individual description page, you will find resources aligned to that skill as well as the skill’s related skills, called a knowledge cluster.
+By clicking through the results list from a search to a QSC's individual description page, you will find resources aligned to that skill as well as the skill’s related skills, called a Knowledge Cluster.

-Related skills are all hyper linked to their respective detail pages.
-Continue clicking through related skills to find other QTaxons related to the one of initial interest, but at a measure most appropriate to the student measure.
+Related skills are all hyperlinked to their respective detail pages.
+Continue clicking through related skills to find other QSCs related to the one of initial interest, but at a measure most appropriate to the student measure.

 How do I use the Find Your Textbook search?